vivamoto/classifier/svm/README.md

 Sample code at the end of the file.

-## Tune RBF kernel with grid search and cross validation
+## RBF kernel tune with grid search and cross validation
 ![Grid search to tune RBF kernel](./svm_grid_search.png)

 ## Features